Jim-Clack/Able/AbleStrategiesStuff/Readme.txt

  A. Install MS 2019 Visual Studio complete
  B. Install MS 2017 Installer for Application Deployment via MSIx
  C. Install via NuGet: System.Text.Json (AbleCheckbook & AbleLicensing)
+ C. Install via NuGet: PayPal .NET SDK (AbleLicensing only)
  D. Install git and/or GitHub desktop
- E. You may want to install Postman and WinSCP as well
+ E. You will want to install Postman and WinSCP as well
  F. AbleCheckbook VS Pre-Build Event: copy $(ProjectDir)Support\* $(TargetDir)
  G. Set Build Configuration Symbols: Debug: SUPERUSER, Release: RELEASE
  H. In AssemblyInfo.cs, if necessary, change to [assembly: AssemblyVersion("1.0.*")]
+ I. Import AbleCheckbook.postman_collection.json into PostMan for sandboxing
- I. Options:Debug:General Uncheck "Step over propertes and operators" (Critical!)
+ J. Options:Debug:General Uncheck "Step over propertes and operators" (Critical!)

  Caveats...
  .
 If you are new to MS VS, see the notes at the end of this document